MonaTem/Exploration-tree-for-what-happens-when-I-type-google/root/display/README.md

 - Parsing - HTML, CSS, JS [(explore)](./parsing/)
 - Rendering - Construct DOM Tree → Render Tree → Layout of Render Tree → Painting the render tree [(explore)](./rendering/)

+It's important to understand that this is a gradual process.
+For better user experience, the rendering engine will try to display contents on the screen as soon as possible. **It will not wait until all HTML is parsed before starting to build and layout the render tree**.
+Parts of the content will be parsed and displayed, while the process continues with the rest of the contents that keeps coming from the network.